lucidrains/molecule-attention-transformer/README.md

 ## Molecule Attention Transformer - Pytorch

-Pytorch reimplementation of Molecule Attention Transformer, which uses a transformer to tackle the graph-like structure of molecules.
+Pytorch reimplementation of Molecule Attention Transformer, which uses a slighly modified transformer to tackle the graph-like structure of molecules.

 ## Citations